chiaen/sre-book-in-audio/README.md

 # sre-book-in-audio
-Google Site Reliability Engineering book converted in audio
+Google Site Reliability Engineering book converted in audio for those who want to save their fragment of time.

+I do not own the content and the output is simple crawling with Google tts api.

+Thanks Google for this amazing book.